Online Resource Hub

 Can I start online learning anytime?

 Yes.
-Class sessions begin five times each year: August, October, January, March and May.
+Class sessions begin six times each year: August, October, January, March, May and June.
 You can start in any term.

 Will I need to be online at specific times?